bos-semi-release/bos-semi/README.md

 ---

-## Supported AI Models and Their Performance
+## Supported AI Models and Performance

 ### LLM and VLM